prismicio/slice-machine/packages/core2/src/rpc/docs/01-concepts.md

 # Concepts

 RPCs require two pieces: a server and a client.
-Procedures, a fancy name for functions, are called in the client and run on the server.
+Procedures, functions with some requirements, are called in the client and run on the server.

-Because all procedures run on a server, you are no longer limited by what non-server environments like browser support.
-File system I/O, communication with private APIs, and computationally heavy tasks can now be called directly from frontends.
+Because all procedures run on a server, they are not limited by what non-server environments like browsers support.
+File system access, communication with private APIs, and computationally expensive tasks can be called directly from clients.

 ## Procedures

 Procedures are functions that run on a server.
 They can be synchronous or asynchronous, accept arguments, and return values.

 Because procedures are called in a client but run on a server, data must be serialized while in transit.
-This behavior introduces some limitations, such as not supporting functions or classes, but most JavaScript data is supported.
-See [Limitations](./04-limitations.md) for more details.
+This behavior introduces [some limitations](./05-limitations.md), such as not supporting functions or classes, but most JavaScript data is supported.

+See [Procedures](./02-procedures.md) for more details.

 ## Server

 The server runs your procedure calls.
 It communicates with the client over HTTP using a single endpoint.

-Since `@slicemachine/rpc` produces an Express middleware, any Express-compatible server can be used.
+`@slicemachine/rpc` procudes an Express middleware which can be provided to any Express-compatible server.

 The server does not perform any runtime type checking of arguments.
 Instead, it assumes you are type checking your project with TypeScript.
-The types of your procedures are provided to the client to ensure procedure calls are provided with the correct arguments and expect the correct return types.
+Your procedures' argument and return types are provided to the client to ensure procedure calls are provided with the correct arguments and expect the correct return types.

 See [Server](./02-server.md) for more details.